aws-samples/sample-vpc-route-server-deployment/README.md

 You can inspect the Gobgp configuration by connecting to one of the instances (instance-rs-az1 or instance-rs-az2) using EC2 Session Manager .

-The Gobgp configuration is in /home/ec2-user/gobgpd.conf.
+The Gobgp configuration is in /home/ec2-user/gobgpd.conf .
+Below is a sample of the file.
+Please note that the neighbor IP addresses will change depending on the actual RSE address.

 ```shell
 sh-5.2$ sudo more /home/ec2-user/gobgpd.conf